SharePoint/sp-dev-docs/docs/spfx/viva/bot-powered/AuthN-and-AuthZ-in-Bot-Powered-ACEs-Entra.md

 }
 ```

+To have the latest types needed to support the security infrastructure of the Bot Powered ACE, upgrade the NuGet package with name "Microsoft.Bot.Builder.Integration.AspNet.Core" to version 4.22.9 or higher.

 Rename the **EmptyBot.cs** file into **WelcomeUserBot.cs**, change the base class from `ActivityHandler` to `SharePointActivityHandler`, and import the namespace `Microsoft.Bot.Builder.SharePoint`.
 Follow the instructions provided in the ["Implement the actual Bot Powered ACE"](./Building-Your-First-Bot-Powered-ACE.md#implement-the-actual-bot-powered-ace) section of the reference article ["Building your first Bot Powered Adaptive Card Extension"](./Building-Your-First-Bot-Powered-ACE.md) to implement the basic code of the Bot Powered ACE.
 Specifically, implement four Card Views: